AlbertLandi/AlbertLandi/README.md

-# Hello there 👋🏻
+# Hello there! 👋🏻
-### 👨🏻‍🎓 I'm Alberto, a Systems Engineer from Venezuela!
+### 👨🏻‍🎓 I'm Alberto, a Systems Engineer from Venezuela! 🇻🇪

 - 👨🏻‍💻 I’m currently learning about **iOS Development** using **Swift** and **SwiftUI**!